Tony Spencer

 He studied Fine Art Sculpture (BA) at Northumbria University and holds a Postgraduate Diploma in Gallery Studies from Newcastle University.
 Alongside his artistic career, Spencer has worked extensively in gallery management and contemporary curating.
 Most recently, he completed an MA with Distinction in Art Psychotherapy at the University of Derby.

-He is an Associate Artist at Chapel Arts Studios (CAS) in Andover, UK.
+He is an Associate Artist and Trustee at Chapel Arts Studios (CAS) in Andover, UK.

 CV: Tony Spencer